InfinSys/xplatform-cpp/README.md

         file.
     </h4></br>
     <p>
-        You alternatively could command CMake to build the project and the configuration step will be taken care of automatically:
+        You alternatively could command CMake to build the project and the CMake configuration step will be taken care of
+        automatically:
     </p>
     <blockquote>
         <h3>Windows:</h3>